al3xHub/al3xHub/README.md

 ### Hi there 👋, my name is Alejandro!

-- 🔭 I’m currently working on some personal projects.
+- 🔭 I’m currently working on some personal projects to increase my coding skills!.
-- 🌱 I’m currently learning Java, JavaScript (node.js, angular), html & CSS (Boostrap), PHP, Python and more...
+- ⌨️ Learning mainly Java, Python, JavaScript (node.js, angular) and html & CSS
-- 📚 I'm currently studying Web Applications Development.
 - 🤔 Are you looking for help with your business or ideas?
 Let me know!
-- 💬 Ask me about any languaje program 😁
 - 📫 How to reach me: alejandrobueno92@hotmail.com

 ![Estadisticas](https://github-readme-stats.vercel.app/api?username=al3xHub&show_icons=true&theme=dark)